latticexyz/mud/.changeset/itchy-toys-smile.md

 "@latticexyz/explorer": patch
 ---

-Use change-case package in explorer to make it consistent with how `store-sync` package computes table names.
+Fixed an issue with how MUD table names were translated SQLite table names when querying.